m-ahmad-saeed/m-ahmad-saeed.github.io/myjourney.md

     <h3><i class="fas fa-flag-checkered"></i> &nbsp;My Admission Story</h3>
     <p>
       <!-- APNA ARTICLE YAHAN LIKHEN -->
       It was 2023 when I got admitted to UET Faisalabad in BS Computer Science.
       Getting into UET was a dream come true for me.
 I worked hard in FSc and cleared the merit-based admission test successfully.
-The day I got my admission letter was one of the happiest days of my life.
     </p>
     <p>
       UET Faisalabad is one of the top engineering universities in Pakistan.
       I chose Computer Science because I have always been passionate about technology and programming.
-I knew this was the right path for me.
     </p>
     <button class="close-btn" onclick="togglePanel('admission', null)">
       <i class="fas fa-times"></i> Close